NervanaSystems/ngraph/doc/sphinx/source/frameworks/paddle_integ.rst

 #. **nGraph engine**: calls the nGraph Library to perform calculations.

-   The nGraph engine class includes the input and output required to build an nGraph function graph from the nGraph engine kernel, the execution function, and the data exchange between nGraph and PaddlePaddle.
+   The nGraph engine class includes the input and output required to build a nGraph function graph from the nGraph engine kernel, the execution function, and the data exchange between nGraph and PaddlePaddle.
    The primary methods are: